 About Glis Glis

 The Glis Glis is a small but very destructive rodent.
-Lord Rothschild introduced it to his estate in Tring, Hertfordshire at the turn of the last century.
+Lord Rothschild introduced them to his estate in Tring, Hertfordshire at the beginning of the last century.
 From a small number that escaped, there are now estimated to be well in excess of 10,000 living in our attics, having spread as far as Burnham to the South, Luton to the East and Aylesbury to the West.

 Elsewhere in the country nobody has heard of them.